 - 1 teaspoon oregano- optional (dry or fresh)

-- 2 x 15 ounce cans seasoned black beans ( like Trader Joe’s Cuban Style Black Beans) Or substitute half with cooked chicken, browned seasoned ground turkey, or beef.
+- 15 ounce can black beans ( like Trader Joe’s Cuban Style Black Beans) Or substitute with 2 cups cooked chicken, browned seasoned ground turkey, or beef.

 - Preheat oven to 400 F

-- Make the Quick Enchilada Sauce.
-Place all ingredients in a blender and blend until smooth.
+- Make the Quick Enchilada Sauce: Place all ingredients in a blender and blend until smooth, set aside.

-- Cover and bake for 30 minutes.
-Uncover, and bake 10 more minutes, adding more cheese if you want so it melts.
+- Cover with foil and bake for 30 minutes.
+Uncover, and bake 10 more minutes.
 Garnish with diced avocado, cilantro and sour cream.
+The sour cream really adds a nice creaminess.